Shopify/polaris/polaris.shopify.com/content/components/top-bar/index.md

   - fileName: top-bar-with-color-scheme.tsx
     title: With colorScheme
     description: Provide specific keys and corresponding colors to the top bar theme for finer control.
 When giving more than just the `background`, providing all keys is necessary to prevent falling back to default colors.
 ---

-# Top bar

-The top bar is a header component that allows merchants to search, access menus, and navigate by clicking on the logo.
-It’s always visible at the top of interfaces like Shopify or Shopify Plus.
-Third-party apps that use the top bar can customize the color to match their brand using the [app provider](https://polaris.shopify.com/components/app-provider) component and are required to use their own logo.

----

 ## Required components